Baby Clothes Organisation: 14 Simple Tips for Busy Parents

 What is the Marie Kondo method for organising baby clothes?

-Marie Kondo is a Japanese organization guru with a New York Times best-selling book, a hit Netflix show and a huge following of dedicated fans.
+Marie Kondo is a Japanese organisation guru with a New York Times best-selling book, a hit Netflix show, and a huge following of dedicated fans.
 She is an enthusiastic supporter of removing clutter and living in a minimalist way.
-She has a series of detailed videos on how to fold clothes so that they take up little space and are easy to find.
-You can check out her methods on how to fold and organize baby's clothes here.
+She has a series of detailed videos on how to fold clothes so that they take up little space and are simple to find.
+You can check out her methods on how to fold and organise a baby's clothes here [1].

 How many outfits does a baby need?